gilesjohnr/es.dhaka/README.md

 ## Troubleshooting
+This package is currently in development and maintained by John Giles ([@gilesjohnr](https://github.com/gilesjohnr)).
 For general questions, contact John Giles (john.giles@gatesfoundation.org) and/or Jillian Gauld (jillian.gauld@gatesfoundation.org).
-Note that this software is constructed under Copyright 2024 Bill & Melinda Gates Foundation and was developed for specific environmental sampling applications and therefore may not generalize perfectly to all settings.
+Note that this software is constructed under Copyright 2024 Bill & Melinda Gates Foundation and was developed for specific environmental sampling applications and not intended to generalize perfectly to all settings.

 ## Funding